CCTC-team/CCTC_REDCap_Docker/README.md

 4. Run the following commands in command-line:
     `$ docker-compose build`
     `$ docker-compose up -d`
-5. Open up the browser and type the following `https://localhost:8443`
+5. Open up the browser and type the following:
+    `https://localhost:8443`
     `http://localhost:8080` - This might not work after adding SSL certificate
 6. Following the instruction for installing REDCap.